 An engineer’s weekly workflow includes many steps.
 To simplify, an average project may take a week to accomplish from idea generation to making drawings.
 The last part – producing manufacturing drawings – takes about 20% of the allocated time.
 And this estimation includes a buffer.

 Now, what would happen if you just didn’t have to make those drawings?
 You’d save 8 hours per week, which totals to about 400 hours per year.
 In monetary terms, this equals to the aforementioned £10,000 per year.
 And how to omit this crucial part of the engineering practice?

-Fractory’s online manufacturing platform accepts STEP files.
+Fractory’s cloud manufacturing platform accepts STEP files.
 Nowadays, all projects are first done as 3D models that can be converted into the universal STEP format.
 Uploading those to our platform gives an instant price quote.
 Therefore, there’s no more need for drawings.

 And there’s no more need to spend 20% of an engineer’s time on that.
 How many engineers do you have at your company?